 You probably know that stress harms your brain and body in several horrible ways.
 Since lying contributes to your stress level… you need to consider the impact of your secrets.
 The harm isn’t self-evident, but it readily exists in the numerous health issues you encounter in your daily life.
 By Adam Dachis http://lifehacker.com/5968613/what-lying-actually-does-to-your-brain-and-body-every-day

 Secrets are poison.
 Any relationship seasoned even with small ones will suffer a little short-term and a lot eventually.
 Emotional intimacy can be based only on truth and honesty.
 To do otherwise is self-foolery, delusional and a touch of self-induced madness.
 My heart smiles and my mind beams with pride that I learned better to grasp and practice honesty today.
-I am grateful for the heartache that taught me how to be a ‘good guy’ worthy of someone’s complete love.
+I am grateful for the heartache that taught me how to be a ‘good guy’ who tells the truth and is worthy of someone’s complete love.
 Mistakes are great teachers if one pays attention to the lessons.

 We tell lies when we are afraid…